KubeRocketCI/docs/docs/faq/pipelines.md

 ### What Is a Pipeline in KubeRocketCI?

 A pipeline in KubeRocketCI is a sequence of tasks that define the steps required to build, test, and deploy an application.
-Pipelines are defined using the Tekton Pipelines framework, which allows users to create custom pipelines using reusable tasks.
+Pipelines are defined using the [Tekton Pipelines framework](https://github.com/epam/edp-tekton/), which allows users to create custom pipelines using reusable tasks.

+Within the KubeRocketCI platform, there are **three primary types of pipelines**, each serving distinct purposes within the Continuous Integration/Continuous Deployment lifecycle:

+1. **Review Pipeline**:
+   - The Review Pipeline is designed to automate the integration of code changes from multiple contributors into a single software project (codebase).
+It typically includes steps for compiling the code, running tests (unit tests, integration tests, etc.).
+   - The primary goal is to detect integration errors as quickly as possible, which is achieved by triggering the pipeline on each code commit to a repository.

+2. **Build Pipeline**:
+   - The Build Pipeline takes center stage following the completion of the code review process.
+Its primary function is to automate the compilation, testing, and packaging of the code into a build artifact.
+This artifact can then be deployed to various environments for further testing and promotion to production.

+3. **Deploy Pipeline**:
+   - Focused on the deployment aspect, the Deploy Pipeline automates the process of deploying software to environments.
+This type of pipeline can be triggered manually or automatically, based on the project's deployment strategy.
+   - It often includes steps for provisioning infrastructure, deploying the application, and post-deployment tests to ensure the application runs correctly in the production environment.

 ---